 “Blaze, that’s an awful thing to say.
 You can’t go around stopping people from dying just because you like their bums.
 And I told you that I’m not having sex with you.”

 “I know,” he said quietly, his eyes still on the ground.
 “I’m sorry.
 Your life can be anything you want it to be now.
 You know that, don’t you?”

 She didn’t.
 All she could see ahead of her was a long lonely life filled with an annoying sexual desire she didn’t want to satisfy and library books she didn’t want to read.
 Pure hell.

 “You don’t have to go back to work,” he said.
 “You can hang out with me and my vampire friends.
 We hypnotize people to give us their houses and money, then run around at night drinking blood.”

 Jemima sighed.
-Suddenly a life of Netflix and cat hair removal was was beginning to look attractive, compared to vamp life.
+Suddenly her normal life of Netflix and removing cat hair from her sofa was was beginning to look attractive.

 “So I can hypnotize people too?” she asked.